obss/trapper/README.md

 Trapper supports the common NLP metrics through [jury](https://github.com/obss/jury).
-Jury is an NLP library dedicated to provide metric implementations by adopting and extending [datasets](http://github.com/huggingface/datasets) library.
+Jury is an NLP library dedicated to provide metric implementations by adopting and extending [datasets](http://github.com/huggingface/datasets).
 For metric computation during training you can use jury style metric instantiation/configuration to set up on your trapper configuration file to compute metrics on the fly on eval dataset with a specified `eval_steps` value.
 If your desired metric is not yet available on jury or datasets, you